Artex112/Ascii-Image-Converter/README.md

   - Second one changes the way dithering behaves good for fine tuning the image

 ### Additional info
-- As i will continue to update this project, ***it will change drastically*** the current version is what i call "working enough to be usable" this is my first ever project i decided to publish.
+~~- As i will continue to update this project, ***it will change drastically*** the current version is what i call "working enough to be usable" this is my first ever project i decided to publish.
-I am no professional in programming or web development, if you find any issues you can pull up an issue request on the repo.
+I am no professional in programming or web development, if you find any issues you can pull up an issue request on the repo.~~

+- Thank you to everyone that helped me with this project, even if it was mentally. i managed to take this into state i feel satisfied with and thus **i wont be updating this as frequently.** but ***i will still keep pushing new updates if its neccesary.***